-Developing large format graphics may pose some new challenge for many graphic designers.
-For the most part trade show graphics require the same creative and layout skills and software’s, but there are differences related to resolution of images that need to enlarge to many times their original size.
+Developing large format graphics may pose some new challenges for many graphic designers.
+For the most part trade show graphics require the same creative and layout skills and software or graphic guidelines, but there are differences related to the resolution of images that need to enlarge to many times their original size.

-Below are key factors that may be helpful to know going into large format graphic design for trade show graphics.
-If by chance these guidelines don’t provide what you need to know, give us a call, we will get you the proper answer so you can build your art files knowing they are correct for the size, and materials of your rental booth.
+Below are key factors or graphic guidelines that may be helpful to know to go into large format graphic design for trade show graphics.
+If by chance these guidelines don’t provide what you need to know, give us a call, we will get you the proper answer so you can build your art files knowing they are correct for the size and materials of your rental booth.

 Most designers use Adobe Photoshop/Illustrator and some international designers use InDesign.
-The preferred method seems to be the use of Illustrator as the foundation where all text and shapes are created.
+The preferred method for building print ready Trade Show art files seems to be the use of Illustrator as the foundation where all text and shapes are created, and easily resized without any loss of quality.
 Images are adjusted in Photoshop, then imported onto the Illustrator document and positioned and sized.

 We can accept all Adobe files, but we prefer PDF’s as they avoid the issues of linked fonts or images.

 Bleed Margin says that you are actually making your image slightly larger than the final size you need.

 Adding bleed is the same as saying adding a half inch extra border.

 The art will typically have guidelines or registration marks showing finished size.

 The bleed portion is there just in case a little extra is needed to sew into a seam, or tuck into a frame.